lxf-gzu/LatticeMatch/README.md

 of the result ranges a pain, and I'm pretty certain there might still be the one or the other bug hidden.

+##Compilation
+The easiest way to compile this program is by using the included cmake file.
+Simply run cmake, followed by make.
+The default build should use sane CFLAGS, and have the NDEBUG macro defined.

+If you, for whatever reason, prefer to compile manually, just link all the .cpp files together in one executable.
+If you don't want to waste a lot of processor cycles, make sure to define the NDEBUG macro, as otherwise some quite CPU-heavy assertion checks are in place.
+For most compilers this can be done by passing the "-DNDEBUG" command line argument.

 ##Usage
 Using this program is quite easy: Just supply the input as command line parameters in this order: a1, a2, alpha, b1min, b1max, b2min, b2max, betamin, betamax